 The longer we wait, the harder it will be to continue.
 NASA is waiting for direction.
 Incredible capabilities for scientific development are stagnated and unproductive.
 Brilliant, imaginative minds have been assembled and the combination is prime for great things.
 To dissolve these teams would be a tragedy for our nation.
 Already, the landing of Atlantis has signalled unemployment for thousands of dedicated employees.

+While America pretends that this program is unimportant, nations like China and India are pouring money and effort into their programs.
+China is moving rapidly and has the benefit of our technology as a huge boost to their program.
 Look at history; always, the nation that controls the newest forms of transportation and ability for warfare is the most powerful on the earth.
 Once, ships were the standard and those who had large, well developed and ever evolving fleets had the strongest economies and the most influence over the world.
 Next came aircraft and the nation with the best air force and the most advanced machines was the top of the heap.
 Right on their tail came missiles that can deliver powerful forms of destruction from great distances.
 Right now, that is us, but look over your shoulder because a new efforts to function in outer space is changing the balance of power.
 Eventually those who control the space around this world will have the reins.

 New economies are developing rapidly across the sea and they are very aware of this coming phenomenon.
 They have the ability to focus in this area and dedicate manpower and materials to the accomplishment of success.
 Their governments will give importance to this program.
 There will be a necessity to develop more technology and that technology will strengthen their nations in many ways one would not expect.